Bondopadhyay/GEEmap-with-Heroku/README.md

-Heroku got got greedy and slowly getting into a ⚰
+Heroku got greedy and slowly, it is being obselete

 ## GEEmap-Heroku